Ryvenay/AFP2/doc/functional_specification.md

 # 5. Requested Business model

+* Customers must have an internet connection in order to connect to the website and use it without any disruption.
+* Being a registered user is necessary for online purchases.

+* Database connection has to be set and fully functional.

+* Users have to use a 16:9 pc monitor for the best experience but other aspect rations can be used too.

+* Users have to be logged in in order to reach the profile page

+* Admins can add, they can delete or modify the items on the webshop.

+* Admins can set discounts to certain Items for limited time.

 # 6. Request List
 | Modul | ID | Name | V | Description |
 |--------|---------|-----------|-----------|-------------|